NemanjaTomic57/tonit.dev/README.md

 1. Clone the project.
 2. Open the project in VScode.
 3. Download the extensions "Dev Containers" and reopen the project in a devcontainer.
 For this to work, you need to have Docker Desktop installed on your machine.
+Click this (link)[https://docs.docker.com/desktop/setup/install/linux/] for instructions on how to install Docker Desktop.
 4. In a terminal, run `dotnet watch`.
 5. In a second terminal, run `npm run dev` and open the link in your browser.